 - 5. Across two meetings in February and March 2024, the Council set a legal budget.
 This included agreeing £8.4m of reductions to its service budgets, a plan for handling its historic debt, and details of a Government financial support package.
 This is the culmination of a robust budget development process which included public consultation, Equalities Impact Assessments, and the development of detailed options appraisals.
-It is not possible to deliver such a high level of savings in a one year period without it having some impact on the services to the residents of Woking, and this is why we adopted a strategy that targeted maintaining funding for statutory services to help shape the savings proposals we brought forward.
-I am, however, proud that, through this work, we have found alternative ways of continuing to provide many important services whether that is by increasing fees at Pool in the Park or by providing a route for Councilowned assets to be transferred to the community. - 6.
+It is not possible to deliver such a high level of savings in a one-year period without it having some impact on the services to the residents of Woking, and this is why we adopted a strategy that targeted maintaining funding for statutory services to help shape the savings proposals we brought forward.
+I am proud that, through this work, we have found alternative ways of continuing to provide many important services whether that is by increasing fees at Pool in the Park, transferring services to partners or by providing a route for council-owned assets to be transferred to the community. - 6.
 The budget clearly illustrates to Government and residents that the Council is taking steps to get its own house in order and move towards financial sustainability.
 However, significant financial challenges remain.
 The Council has an ongoing annual liability that is unaffordable without Government support.
 We will need to build on the constructive conversations that have been held with the Department for Levelling Up, Housing and Communities (DLUHC) to date, to agree how this liability will be handled in future years.

-7. Although the quality of the Council's budget information has improved, there is still work to do to ensure that the processes, systems, and capability within the Finance team enables the regular and reliable production of budget monitoring information.
+- 7. Although the quality of the Council's budget information has improved, there is still work to do to ensure that the processes, systems, and capability within the Finance team enables the regular and reliable production of budget monitoring information.
 There are also several interim appointments within Finance, which the Council recognises is not sustainable.
 On 8 February 2024, the Council endorsed the appointment of a permanent Strategic Director for Finance (Section 151 Officer), and a review of the Finance function will be one of his priority tasks, developing the team and ensuring the reliance on interims is reduced.
-Another key focus will be the development of a debt reduction plan, that delivers value for money for the public purse whilst enabling WBC to focus on delivering essential services for residents.
+Another key focus will be the development of a debt reduction plan, that delivers value for money for the public purse whilst enabling WBC to focus on delivering essential services for residents. - 8.
+The Financial Control Panel continues to meet and is chaired by a service director rather than by the Section 151 officer.
+This service ownership promotes financial accountability and responsibility across the organisation.